TechRetreat/learnathon/mobile/android/README.md

 ## Setup Android Studio
 ###Download/Install Android Studio
 To build our Android app we'll be using an IDE called Android Studio.
 An IDE is a programming environment that allows you to edit files, compile and run your code, and has other features built into it like debugging.
-Lets start by [Downloading Android Studio](http://developer.android.com/training/basics/firstapp/index.html) To get it to work you'll also need to install [Java](TODO:link)
+Lets start by [Downloading Android Studio](http://developer.android.com/training/basics/firstapp/index.html) To get it to work you'll also need to install [Java](TODO:link).

 ###Download SDK tools
-TODO: SDK stuff here or after? test fresh install studio on windows
+TODO: SDK stuff here or after? test fresh install studio on windows.

 ###Setting up a New Project
 Once Android studio is set up we'll need to start a [New Project](http://developer.android.com/training/basics/firstapp/creating-project.html).
 Open Android studio and select 'Start a new Android Studio Project', use a Minimum SDK of API 16 (Jelly Bean), and when prompted to choose starting Activity, choose 'Blank Activity with Fragment'